N2CON TECHNOLOGY

 Is a POA&M required for all organizations?

-No. POA&Ms are most commonly required in regulated environments (for example, federal contractors and programs like FedRAMP).
+No. POA&Ms are most commonly required in regulated environments like federal contracting and FedRAMP.
 However, the discipline of tracking remediation with milestones benefits any organization managing security gaps.

 How often should we update the POA&M?

-Review status on a predictable cadence (often monthly) and update it whenever work progresses or constraints change.
-The goal is current, defensible status—not a document that is only touched at audit time.
+Review status on a predictable cadence, often monthly, and update whenever work progresses or constraints change.
+The goal is current, defensible status, not a document that is only touched at audit time.

 What happens if we miss a milestone?

 Document why, adjust the timeline based on real constraints, and keep owners accountable.
-Auditors understand dates slip; they do not understand POA&Ms that never change or slide in a mechanically identical way each review.
+Auditors understand dates slip; they do not understand POA&Ms that never change or slide identically each review.

 Can we accept risk instead of remediating?